-Jury trials across the country have been on the decline for years.
+Nationally, jury trials have been on the decline for years.
 Between 1962 and 2013, the percent of criminal cases resolved through jury trials in federal criminal cases declined from 8.2 to 3.6 percent, according to a Feb.
 17, 2021 article in InjusticeWatch.

-Green was elected to the bench in 1999, about 15 years after she began practicing law.
+Green was elected to the bench in 1999, about 15 years after she was admitted to the bar.

 In February, Lt.
 Gov. Delbert Hosemann announced that the state would spend about $5 million in CARES money to fund two temporary judges to help with the circuit’s backlog.
 Those judges will work from July 1 to December 31.

 Even with those judges, Hinds County appears understaffed when compared to circuit districts in similar-sized parishes and counties.